davidfowl/uController/README.md

 Differences from MVC
 - No discovery of "controllers"
 - No base class required
+- Support for basic and *very* efficient model binding (FromQuery, FromHeader, FromForm, FromBody)
-- No model binders and validation or any extensiblity besides `IResult`
+- No validation or any extensiblity besides `IResult`
-- One type of filter
+- One type of filter (not wired up yet)

 ### Hello World